rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 class SurfaceMaterial(BasicMaterial):
     """
     Manages render settings for drawing vertices as a colored surface.
+    The following render properties are supported.

-    drawStyle - the OpenGL draw setting (default is GL_TRIANGLES) doubleSide - renders both sides of the surface (default is False) wireframe - renders just the triangle outlines (default is False)
+    - drawStyle: the OpenGL draw setting (default is `GL_TRIANGLES`)
+    - doubleSide: renders both sides of the surface (default is `False`)
+    - wireframe: renders just the triangle outlines (default is `False`)
     """
     def __init__(self, properties=None):
         super().__init__()